Chennai Central railway station: Facilities

 The station has bookshops, restaurants, accommodation facilities, internet browsing centres, and a shopping mall.
 The main waiting hall can hold up to 1,000 people.
 In spite of being the most important terminus of the region, the station lacks several facilities such as coach position display boards.
 The main concourses too have long exhausted their capacity to handle the increasing passenger crowd.
 There are passenger operated enquiry terminals and seven touch-screen PNR status machines in the station.
 The station has three split-flap timing boards, electronic display boards and plasma TVs that mention train timings and platform number.
 A passenger information center in the station has been upgraded with "Spot your Train" live train display facility, information kiosks and passenger digital assistance booths.
 The terminus, however, has only 10 toilets, which is inadequate to its 350,000 passengers.

-On September 2018, a 5,000-litre drinking water vending reverse osmosis plant was commissioned in the station.
+In September 2018, a 5,000-litre drinking water vending reverse osmosis plant was commissioned in the station.

 As of 2008, there were 607 licensed railway porters in Chennai Central.
 Four-seater battery operated vehicles are available to cater to the needs of the elderly and the physically impaired.

 On 26 September 2014, Chennai Central became the first in the country to get free Wi-Fi connectivity.
 The facility is being provided by RailTel, a public sector telecom infrastructure provider.